quantcdn/docs/docs/integrations/drupal.md

 :::tip
 If you wish to push all historic node revisions select the "Nodes (revision history)" option.
 For best results is is recommended you run this queue *first*, followed by the "Nodes" option to push current/published revisions.

+Historic revisions only need pushing once.
+For best results you may wish to limit historic revision seeding to a single thread.
 :::

 ### Threaded queue processor